KamranAzeem/docker-to-kubernetes/Migration-Part-3.md

-# Using CircleCI as CD (Continuous Delivery) server to deploy applications on Kubernetes:
+In the [previous article](Migration-Part-2.md), we migrated a Wordpress website to Kubernetes.
+In this article , I will show the process of not only migrating a PHP application to Kubernetes, but also to setup a CI/CD pipeline, so any changes made to the application code is deployed continuously.

+# Deploy applications on Kubernetes continuously using CircleCI:

-This is part 3 of the Docker to Kubernetes migration.
-In this part, I am going to use another example - a simple web HTML/PHP application, which does not maintain state on the disk, but it builds it's container image every time.
-This example is suitable to explain the concepts of Continuous Delivery, especially on GCP.
+I will use a simple web HTML/PHP application as an example, which does not maintain state on the disk, but it builds it's container image every time.
+This example is suitable to explain the concepts of Continuous Delivery.

 **Note:** This document does not cover the CI (Continuous Integration) aspect of application development.
 That is a topic for later.